DataBiosphere/terra-landing-zone-service/DESIGN.md

     }
 ```

-It is important that step's implementation should be idempotent.
+It is important that a step's implementation be idempotent.
 Please take a look at Stairway developer guide [here](https://github.com/DataBiosphere/stairway/blob/develop/FLIGHT_DEVELOPER_GUIDE.md).

 Resource creation is defined using the standard Azure Java SDK.
 Together with defining desired properties for a resource it is also important to assign specific tags to a resource.

 ### Receiving Parameters

-Each step has access to [ParameterResolver](https://github.com/DataBiosphere/terra-landing-zone-service/blob/main/library/src/main/java/bio/terra/landingzone/library/landingzones/definition/factories/ParametersResolver.java).
-This class allows accessing specific parameters.
+Each step has access to a [ParameterResolver](https://github.com/DataBiosphere/terra-landing-zone-service/blob/main/library/src/main/java/bio/terra/landingzone/library/landingzones/definition/factories/ParametersResolver.java).
+This class allows accessing specific runtime configuration parameters.
 All default values for parameters are set in `LandingZoneDefaultParameters`.

 ### Naming Resources and Idempotency

 Each step which creates an Azure resource should provide requirements for name generation.
-For doing this, it should provide a unique resource type (unique across all steps within the flight)
+To do this, the step should provide a unique resource type name (unique across all steps within the flight)
 and also return a list of `ResourceNameRequirements` (in general, a step can create more than one Azure resource).
 Please take a look at the step example above.

-The resource name generator creates a name from a hash of the landing zone id and internal sequence number.
+The resource name generator creates a name from a hash of the landing zone id and an internal sequence number.
 As long as the landing zone id is globally unique, the resulting name will be the same across retry attempts with a very
 low probability of a naming collision.